 You can view the logs and other useful information to monitor your OutSystems applications and the environment’s status in the Monitoring area of the Service Center console.

 To access the environment's Monitoring area, do one of the following:

 In the Applications section of your LifeTime console (

 https://<lifetime_environment>/lifetime), click the View Logs link for the environment you want to access.
 You will be redirected to the Monitoring area of the environment’s Service Center console.

 Access directly to the environment’s Service Center console (

 https://<environment>/ServiceCenter) and click Monitoring.

-In this area, you can see the environment logs and also information about the environment current status.
+In this area, you can see the environment logs for the last two weeks and also information about the environment current status.
 Almost all log options allow you to export the logs to Excel so that members of the operations team can analyze these logs and share them if needed.

 This screen presents all errors generated by the platform, either implicitly like system errors or explicitly, such as exceptions raised by an application on its logic.
 This screen also presents any native app shell log entries with log type